JamieDavis2016/100-days-of-code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 14: 09 December, 2018

+**Today's progress**: Time spent: 1h

+Continued Javascript on FCC page and had a look at how I want to do my personal portfolio page

+Continued and have nearly finished the basic Javascript section, plan on finishing that as well as planning how I want to do my portfolio page and versioning.

+**Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day14: Time Spent:1h - 2h Thoughts: Started doing the basic Javascript (although I know some already) from FCC to ensure that I am getting complete coverage of this from the practices!
+ Plan on working with this and doing my personal portfolio! #100daysofcode #FreeCodeCamp

 ### Day 13: 08 December, 2018

 **Today's progress**: Time spent: 1-2h